 In 1964, the Board of Regents of the University System of Georgia authorized Georgia Southwestern College to begin its transition to a four-year degree-granting institution.
 This action resulted in the development of baccalaureate programs, and the first bachelor's degrees were conferred in June 1968.
 The name of the institution was changed to Georgia Southwestern State University in July of 1996.

 A program of graduate studies leading to the Master of Education degree was approved by the Board of Regents and initiated in June 1973.
 This program has undergone continuous growth and development, and the Specialist in Education degree was begun in the summer of 1982.
 The Master of Science in Administration was added in the winter of 1983.
 The Master of Science in Computer Science was added in the Spring of 1986, and the Master of Business Administration was added to the curriculum in 2003.
-Among distinguished GSW alumni are former President of the United States and Nobel Peace Prize Nominee Jimmy Carter, former first lady Rosalynn Carter, and former U.S. Attorney General Griffin Bell.
+Among distinguished GSW alumni are former President of the United States and Nobel Peace Prize Recipient Jimmy Carter, former first lady Rosalynn Carter, and former U.S. Attorney General Griffin Bell.